codsen/codsen/packages/object-no-new-keys/README.md

 First mode will report that `a[1].b` and `a[1].c` and `a[1].x` are all rogue keys, not present in `reference.`

-Second mode will anticipate that `reference` will be normalised, that is, we can **compare input array elements to the first element of array in reference**.
+The second mode will anticipate that `reference` will be normalised, that is, we can **compare input array elements to the first element of an array in reference**.
 We'll get the same thing — all objects within an array should have the same keys.
 This means, `input` has only one rogue key — `a[1].x`.
-And algotithm will identify it by comparing `input` object `a[1]` to `reference` object `a[0]` — second/third/whatever element in the `input` to **ALWAYS THE FIRST ELEMENT IN REFERENCE**, `a[0]`.
+And algorithm will identify it by comparing `input` object `a[1]` to `reference` object `a[0]` — second/third/whatever element in the `input` to **ALWAYS THE FIRST ELEMENT IN REFERENCE**, `a[0]`.

-I need the second mode, but I give people chance to use first mode as well.
+I need the second mode, but I give people chance to use the first mode as well.
 Maybe somebody will find it useful.

 **[⬆ &nbsp;back to top](#)**